RavSS/HAVK/README.md

 2. GNU Make.
 This is pretty obvious.
 3. GNU-EFI.
 The bootloader I created uses UEFI to boot HAVK, not BIOS.
 4. GNU Mtools & GNU Parted.
 Used for creating a hard drive image.
-5. NASM.
-All x86(-64) assembly is assembled with this assembler.

 Clone this repository, install those requirements, and enter `make` to create a hard drive image inside "build" called "HAVK.img".
 Then, simply